Terms and Conditions of Business

 N Proceeds of Crime and Money Laundering

-- In order to comply with the law on money laundering, we need to verify and obtain confirmation of our clients’ identities at the outset of your matter.
-We may carry out an online verification of your identity.
-This will not affect your credit rating in any way.
+48. In order to comply with the law on money laundering and terrorist financing, we need to verify and obtain confirmation of our clients’ identities at the outset of your matter and in certain circumstances other persons such as directors or beneficial owners and to keep this information updated.
+You agree that we may make checks using online electronic verification systems or other databases as we may decide.
 It may also be necessary for us to ask you for documentation to prove your identity if, for example, the results of the request for online confirmation is inconclusive.

 O Data Protection

-- For training and monitoring purposes, we may record telephone and Skype conversations and meetings.
+63. For training and monitoring purposes, we may record telephone and video conference conversations and meetings.

 R Files, Storage of Data and Key Dates

-- We want to give our clients the best possible service.
+74. We want to give our clients the best possible service.
 However, if at any point you become unhappy or concerned about the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.
-Please contact Louisa Ghevaert, Director at Louisa Ghevaert Associates, by email Louisa@louisaghevaertassociates.co.uk or telephone [+44 (0)20 7965 8399] and we will do our best to resolve any issues at this stage.
-We have a procedure in place, which explains how we handle complaints which is available on request to us.
+Please contact Louisa Ghevaert, Director at Louisa Ghevaert Associates, by email Louisa@louisaghevaertassociates.co.uk or telephone +44 (0)20 7965 8399 and we will do our best to resolve any issues at this stage.
+We have a procedure in place, which explains how we handle complaints which is available on our website or on request to us.
 Making a complaint will not affect how we handle your case.

 - Within six months of receiving a final response to your complaint, and

 - No more than six years from the date of act/omission; or